 Honey Apple Cake

 Bundt pan desserts are a solid choice for a Jewish New Year celebration, since circular foods and desserts represent renewal and the circle of the life as we start another year.
+(And aren’t these the most beautiful bundt pans you’ve ever seen?)
 So I headed to Tori Avey, one of my go-to food writers for authentic Jewish holiday recipes, to see what she’s offering.
-For an apple dessert on the traditional side, I would be totally down for trying her Honey Apple Cake recipe for Rosh Hashanah.
+For a Rosh Hashanah apple dessert recipe on the traditional side, I would be totally down for trying her Honey Apple Cake recipe for Rosh Hashanah.
 Or other holidays, really.
-Be sure to follow her directions: She suggests that because it’s a very moist cake, it’s best decorating just before serving or it will absorb the powdered sugar.
+Be sure to follow her directions: She suggests that because it’s a very moist cake, it’s best decorating just before serving so it doesn’t absorb the powdered sugar.

 Easy Apple Tart